SecurityPhoton/scanner/readme.md

     cd scanner
     ```

-2. Build and run the Docker containers:
+2. Build and run the Docker containers with docker compose:
     ```bash
-    docker build -t network-scanner .
-    docker run -p 8089:80 -p 8000:8000 -d --name NETSCAN network-scanner
+    docker compose up --build -d
     ```

-3. Open your browser and navigate to `http://localhost:8089` to access the application.
+3. Open your browser and navigate to `http://localhost:8089` (or your http://your-host-ip:8089) to access the application.
 Or you can change the default 8089 port to your preference (for ex.
-8080 -> 8080:80)
+8080 -> 8080:80) in the docker compose file.

 ## Usage

-1. Enter the IP range you want to scan (e.g., `192.168.1.0/24`) in the input field.
+1. Enter the IP, DNS name or range you want to scan (e.g., `192.168.1.0/24`) in the input field.
 2. Select the type of scan from the dropdown (Discovery Scan, Most Common Ports, All Ports, Custom).
 Most Common ports include - 21,22,23,25,53,80,110,139,143,443,445,3389,8080,8443.
 3. Click the "Scan" button to initiate the scan.